 Filed: November 29, 2010

-Much like the patent about context vectors describes, knowledge bases may be helpful in finding information about potentially unique people.
+Much like the patent about context vectors describes, knowledge bases may help find information about potentially unique people.
 For instance, Michael Jackson was a well known Popular Singer.
 There was also a Michael Jackson who was an Administrator of the Department of Homeland Security.
-We can learn this from the Michael Jackson (disambiguation)Page Just like when can look up the different types of horses for equestrians, for carpenters, and for gymnasts.
-It’s possible to take terms that help define context for each of those meanings and persons.
+We can learn this from the Michael Jackson (disambiguation)Page Just like when can look up the different types of horses for equestrians, for carpenters, and gymnasts.
+It’s possible to take terms that help define the context for each of those meanings and persons.